UCRCSSI/CS10C-SI-Spring-2021/Week 02/LinkedList.md

 First, What is a Dummy Node? **Think up your own definition and share it with everyone else.**

 How do you code a Dummy Node?
-Go ahead and code it given this node class (fill out the comment and implement any functions):
+Go ahead and code a list given this node class (fill out the comment and implement any functions):
 ```c++
 class Node {
 private: